mongodb/docs-realm/source/includes/define-custom-user-data.rst

-  - Log in to the Realm UI, and then click :guilabel:`App Usaers` in the left hand panel.
+  - Log in to the Realm UI, and then click :guilabel:`App Users` in the left hand panel.

   - Select the :guilabel:`Custom User Data` tab.